privy-cafe/DollarLinuxClub/README.md

 Always ask yourself questions when you are approaching a system to secure.
 Even if those question does look and sound stupid, narrowing it down to it most simplistic form is very important.

+By narrowing down your scopes and needs , you will avoid a lot's of mistakes.

 - [ ] Why do you want to secure your server & services ?
 - [ ] How much security do you want or not want?